-For those new to this form of marketing, let’s break down some of the basics of using affiliates on Pinterest:
+For those new to this form of marketing, let’s break down some of the basics of using affiliates on Pinterest.

 What is affiliate marketing?

 It seems like a new and trendy way of making income online but in fact, it’s been around for decades.
-Any sales person who makes a “cut” or commission from selling a product is, in a sense, an affiliate for said product.
+Any sales person who makes a “cut” or commission from selling a product is, in a sense, an affiliate for that product.